kwojc13/CodersCamp2020.Project.HTML-CSS.BusinessCard/README.md

 BUSINESS CARD PROJECT WITH CSS AND HTML ONLY.

-'index.html' (for 'MyCard - final-version') contains HTML structure of the web page.
+'index.html' (for 'MyCard - final-version') contains HTML structure of the web page. <br>
-'style.css' (for 'MyCard - final-version') contains CSS styling of the web page (including mediaqueries).
+'style.css' (for 'MyCard - final-version') contains CSS styling of the web page (including mediaqueries).<br>

-In 'style.css' there are comments to help navigate through the code.
+In 'style.css' there are comments to help navigate through the code.<br>

-The project contains examples of most of the basic functionalities that CSS offers and at least one example for each functionality mentioned in the project scope: box-model
+The project contains examples of most of the basic functionalities that CSS offers and at least one example for each functionality mentioned in the project scope:
+- Box-model
+- cascading CSS
-CSS selectors
+- CSS selectors
-HTML popular tags
+- popular HTML tags
+- how to add CSS file to HTML file
-different color notations
+- different color notations
-text styling
+- text styling
-outside icons and fonts (fontawesome, google fonts) Flexbox and/or CSS Grid
+- outside icons/fonts (fontawesome, google fonts)
+- Flexbox and/or CSS Grid
-Position (absolute, relative)
+- Position (absolute, relative)
-animations keyframes
+- animations keyframes
-form (admiting the form should cause the page to reload) variables
+- form (wysłanie formularza może powodować przeładowanie strony, gdyż w kursie nie było jeszcze jego obsługi)
-Responsive Web Design
+- Responsive Web Design
+- CSS variables

 Hope you like it :)